andyatkinson/andyatkinson.github.io/_posts/2024-09-24-solid-cache-rails-postgresql.md

 Let’s pop back over to SQL and use `EXPLAIN` to get a query plan.
 Since we’re running Postgres 16, we can use the `GENERIC_PLAN` option with `EXPLAIN`, which does not require specific parameter values for the numbered parameters.

-With the generic plan and when accessing even a single row, we can see the query planner chose an index scan using the multicolumn index `index_solid_cache_entries_on_key_hash_and_byte_size` index.
+With the generic plan and when accessing even a single row, we can see the query planner chose an index scan using the multicolumn index `index_solid_cache_entries_on_key_hash_and_byte_size`.

-This makes sense because the SELECT query we see above matches the index definition columns exactly.
+This makes sense because the `SELECT` query we see above matches the index definition columns exactly.
 This should result in an efficient index scan or index only scan, keeping latency as low as possible.

 ```sql